shenwei356/taxonkit/doc/docs/usage.md

-  -a, --abundance-field int   field index of abundance. input data should be tab-separated (default 2) -h, --help                  help for profile2cami -0, --keep-zero             keep taxons with abundance of zero -p, --percentage            abundance is in percentage -R, --recompute-abd         recompute abundance if some TaxIds are deleted in current taxonomy version -s, --sample-id string      sample ID in result file
+  -a, --abundance-field int   field index of abundance. input data should be tab-separated (default 2) -h, --help                  help for profile2cami -0, --keep-zero             keep taxons with abundance of zero -S, --no-sum-up             do not sum up abundance from child to parent TaxIds -p, --percentage            abundance is in percentage -R, --recompute-abd         recompute abundance if some TaxIds are deleted in current taxonomy version -s, --sample-id string      sample ID in result file